santhosh2r2/youtube/03_Tech_Tips/10_Ping_Scheduler_VBS_file.md

 # Build your own Ping Tester #3 | Automate using Windows Task Scheduler

-Checkout my other videos:
+### Checkout my other videos:

 - Build your own Ping Tester #1 | Ping to multiple devices using Excel: https://youtu.be/kbcKiL9Uks8
 - Build your own Ping Tester #2 | Ping Monitor & Ping Scheduler: https://youtu.be/J6vAPjDEDfQ

+### Automate using Windows Task Scheduler

+> Checkout out the video:
+>
+> `Build your own Ping Tester #3 | Automate using Windows Task Scheduler:` https://youtu.be/R2RXYCONe00

+#### Instructions to convert the code into VBS script file

 1. Copy below code to a text file.
 2. Change the `ExcelFilePath` variable according to where the excel file is saved.
 3. If necessary, change `MacroPath`. (if you followed my other videos, it usually, `Module1.Ping`)
 4. Rename the text file extension to \*.vbs
-5. Setup a task in the windows task scheduler (follow the instructions along from the video: https://www.youtube.com/watch?v=R2RXYCONe00)
+5. Setup a task in the windows task scheduler (follow the instructions along from the video)

 ```vb
 'Input Excel File's Full Path